 BiographyValerie is Course Leader of the BA (Hons) Design for Branded Spaces at the London College of Communication.
 This innovative course integrates interdisciplinary practices - brand communication, spatial experience design and scenography - to inform the design of immersive and interactive spaces.
 Previously, Valerie ran the BA (Hons) Spatial Design, the FdA Graphic and Spatial Communication and the Interior Design Diploma courses at LCC.

-As Senior Lecturer Valerie has gained extensive experience in teaching and curriculum developments for interior and spatial design practices.
-She also initiates collaborations with external partners, recently working with the Southbank University acoustic lab, Wimbledon Station, Team London Bridge and National Park City London.
-Valerie also develops international partnerships for Spatial Design at LCC and has set up a network with universities across Europe and further afield in Indonesia, Australia and India.
+As Course Leader Valerie has gained extensive experience in teaching and curriculum developments.
+She also initiates collaborations with external partners - Southbank University acoustic lab, Southwest Trains, Team London Bridge and, in Singapore, The Foreign Design Policy Group - and develops international partnerships for the Design for Branded Spaces course with a network with universities across Europe and further afield in Indonesia, Australia and India.

 Valerie's research interests are situated in spatial and sensory practices with a focus on atmospheres, sensing and wellbeing.
 In her work, she investigates ways to document and enrich our experience of spaces through practice-led research that integrates interdisciplinary practices to provide new understandings on ways in which spaces resonate with our senses.
 She is currently enrolled on a doctoral research degree at Central Saint Martins.

 - Mace V. Cognitive Mental Space as the Product of Active Sensing (2018)